This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 Interest on Lawyers Trust Accounts (IOLTA)

 While the specifics vary from state to state (it’s important to check the details for your jurisdiction), an IOLTA account is a type of bank account from which any interest earned on the account is collected and forwarded to the state bar (usually to funds for social justice).
-Lawyers are not allowed to collect interest on money held in trust for their clients.
+An important rule when it comes to accounting for law firms: Lawyers are not allowed to collect interest on money held in trust for their clients.

 IOLTA accounts are designed to keep client funds separate from your typical business or operating account—where you are allowed to accrue interest.
 Lawyers also can’t deposit their own funds into an IOLTA account, except to pay service charges (though it’s wise to create a separate operating account or designated credit card to cover fees—so that there’s no risk of accidentally touching client money).

-The practice of keeping client funds given in trust (including unearned fees paid as a retainer, settlement funds, court fees, or advanced costs) in a separate account from law firm operating funds.
+Trust accounting is the practice of keeping client funds given in trust (including unearned fees paid as a retainer, settlement funds, court fees, or advanced costs) in a separate account from law firm operating funds.
+This is common practice in accounting for law firms.

-Checking and verifying your financial data periodically by checking the following three things.
-3-way reconciliation checks can be done manually, or with the help of legal trust accounting software:
+Checking and verifying your financial data periodically is an essential part of accounting for law firms.
+Three-way reconciliation checks can be done manually, or with the help of legal trust accounting software:

 - Bank account reconciliation: Check the bank’s version of your balance against what you think your balance should be.
 If there are any differences, document them.